ButterDebugger/WebOS/README.md

 ```

 ## Contributing
-If you want to contribute to this project and make it better, your contributions would be much appreshated.
+If you want to contribute to this project and make it better, your contributions would be much appreciated.
 Please first discuss any new changes you wish to make on a new issue.
 If you believe you can check anything off on our [TODO List](#todo-list), pull requests are welcomed :)

 ## TODO List:
 - Desktop files